net-daemon/docs/docs/v3/started/example.md

 By decorating a class with the `NetDaemonAppAttribute` it is registered as an application to be loaded by NetDaemon.

-NetDeamon will create an helper in Home Assistant.
+NetDaemon will create a helper in Home Assistant.
 By default, the helper is named:

 | Environment | Name |
 | --------------- | -------------------------------------------------------------------------|
 | Development |  `dev_netdaemon_{namespace}_appname` |
 | Production  | `netdaemon_{namespace}_appname` |

-The app name will be converted to snake casing, i.e: HelloWorld -> hello_world
+The app name will be converted to snake casing (i.e: HelloWorld -> hello_world)

-when you want to choose your own name you can make use of the Id parameter like:
+When you want to choose your own name you can make use of the Id parameter like:

 ```cs
 [NetDaemonApp(Id = "appname")]
 ```

-Netdaemon will replace {namespace}_appname with youre given Id
+Netdaemon will replace {namespace}_appname with your given Id

 ## The constructor

 ```cs
 public ExampleAppHaContext(IHaContext ha)
 ```

 When the application is (re-)started a new instance of the class is created by calling its constructor.
-This constructor will receive constructor arguments by using the standard .Net dependency injection mechanism.
+This constructor will receive constructor arguments by using the standard .NET dependency injection mechanism.
 In this example the constructor receives an IHaContext interface which provides basic methods for interacting with Home Assistant.

 The constructor can be used to do initialization of your application. **Never block the constructor!** Typically here you configure what should happen when a state changes or run a function every minute for example.
 If you need to do asynchronous initialization of your application this can be done by implementing `IAsyncInitializable`